DaveParillo/cisc192-reader/src/chapter6/recursion.rst

            The function keeps executing while n is greater than 0.
          - [x] !!!

            Correct!
-First, the program enters the if statement within exclamationPoint because n is greater than 0.
+First, the program enters the if statement within exclamation_point because n is greater than 0.
 Then the function prints a "!" and calls itself again, but with n-1, which is 2.
 This repeats until n is 0, which is when the program exits the function.
          - [ ] !!!!

            The function keeps executing while n is greater than 0.
 Therefore, when n is 0, it will not print a "!"